-Segment contribution for the second quarter of 2017 decreased proportionately with revenue; as a percentage of revenue, segment contribution was 25.6% in the second quarter of 2016.
+Segment contribution for the second quarter of 2017 decreased proportionately with revenue; as a percentage of revenue, segment contribution was 25.6% in the second quarter of 2017 compared to 26.0% in the second quarter of 2016.
 For the first half of 2017, segment contribution as a percentage of revenue increased to 27.6% compared to 26.9% in the prior-year period, reflecting a small year-over-year improvement in gross margin.